 Best Time of Year to Visit

 To characterize how pleasant the weather is in Foley throughout the year, we compute two travel scores.

 The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Foley for general outdoor tourist activities are from early April to late May and from late September to late October, with a peak score in the last week of April.

-The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best times of year to visit Foley for hot-weather activities are from mid May to late June and from late August to late September, with a peak score in the first week of June.
+The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best times of year to visit Foley for hot-weather activities are from early May to late June and from late August to late September, with a peak score in the first week of June.

 For each hour between 8:00 AM and 9:00 PM of each day in the analysis period (1980 to 2016), independent scores are computed for perceived temperature, cloud cover, and total precipitation.
 Those scores are combined into a single hourly composite score, which is then aggregated into days, averaged over all the years in the analysis period, and smoothed.